(January 2016 to June 2016)

 –Detective Comics #938-940 (“RISE OF THE BATMEN” Concluded…)

 The Bat-squad splits up and begins kicking major Colony ass.
 Eventually, Batman and his team stare down Jake Kane, Ulysses Hadrian Armstrong, and bunch of weary Colony soldiers.
 Batman and Batwoman scold Jake and tell him to piss off before disappearing as only Bat Family members can.
 Armstrong tells Jake that he’s programmed a bunch of Colony drones to immediately kill twenty people on the League of Shadows terror watch-list in Gotham.
 Jake fears the greater threat of the League of Shadows to such an extent that he gives Armstrong the green light fully knowing that this drone strike will also cause around 600 innocent collateral deaths in the process.
 The Bat-squad retakes the Belfry and initiates its automated clean-up sequence.
 Tim tells Stephanie that he has decided to accept the genius grant and attend Ivy University next semester.
 Batman has a heart-to-heart with Batwoman, promising never to lie to her.
 Afterward, Alfred connects the Black Line, allowing Batman to speak directly to a surprised President Obama!
 Batman reveals Jake’s hidden actions to POTUS, which is ironic because Obama’s own secret military actions aren’t that far off from what Jake has been up to.
 President Obama charges Jake with domestic terrorism, ordering his arrest and court martial.
 Politics aside, Red Robin learns that Armstrong’s drones are active, prompting the Bat-squad back into action all over the city.
 The team rushes to scatter the innocent people nearest to Jake’s targets, successfully bringing many to safety.
 Cassie’s rescue mission is particularly interesting because a mystery person spies on her with keen interest.
+(SPOILER: It’s her mom, Shiva.)
 Red Robin is able to re-route all of the drone programming, causing them all to target him instead of the folks on the terror watch-list.
 As his teammates go into full-blown panic mode, Red Robin, calmly faces-off against hundreds of drones all by himself.
 While Batwoman busts her dad, Red Robin gets badly wounded but defeats an entire drone army.
 The second wave of drones, however, proves to be too much and Tim is incinerated.
 The Bat-squad mourns.
 Back at Spoiler’s apartment, Spoiler shows Batman Tim’s school acceptance letter.
 Spoiler and Batman cry in each other’s arms.
 But not so fast!
 Elsewhere, the fabulous and mysterious Mr. Oz rematerializes Red Robin inside his lair.
 Mr. Oz tells Red Robin that he needs to be alive, but needs to be “off the playing field” in order for things to work out in a certain way on the timeline.
 Confined to a cell, Red Robin vows to escape, even if his friends and family think he is dead.

 –REFERENCE: In Detective Comics #943.
 Batman arranges for Jake Kane and a couple of his Colony soldiers—notably Dom and Cooper—to be imprisoned in special holding cells inside the Belfry.
 Uncle Jake and his boys officially go into Bat Family custody.